peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 **Tools and Trust**

 In **Task 05** you looked at **Tools** and how Amazon Q CLI requires you to control how those tools work.
-We looked at trusting tools as part of the chat session, where you entered "t" to trust the tool for the duration of that chat session.
+We looked at trusting tools as part of the chat session, where you entered **"t"** to trust the tool for the duration of that chat session.

 Tool permissions have two possible states:

-* Trusted: Amazon Q can use the tool without asking for confirmation each time.
+* **Trusted**: Amazon Q can use the tool without asking for confirmation each time.
-* Per-request: Amazon Q must ask for your confirmation each time before using the tool.
+* **Per-request**: Amazon Q must ask for your confirmation each time before using the tool.

-You can use the "/tools trust {tool}" and "/tools untrust {tool}" commands to enable and disable trust for a specified tool that is available in your Amazon Q CLI session.
+You can use the **"/tools trust {tool}"** and **"/tools untrust {tool}"** commands to enable and disable trust for a specified tool that is available in your Amazon Q CLI session.

-You can also trust all the tools by using the "/tools trustall" command.
+You can also trust all the tools by using the **"/tools trustall"** command.

 When you exit your Amazon Q CLI session, all trust is reset back the the defaults.
 When starting Amazon Q CLI from the terminal, you can configure the level of trust of either all or specific tools by using some command line options.

-* q --trust-all-tools - this will start your Amazon Q CLI session and trust all the available tools
+* **q --trust-all-tools** - this will start your Amazon Q CLI session and trust all the available tools
-* q --trust-tools {tool} - this will start your Amazon Q CLI session and trust just the specified tools you list
+* **q --trust-tools {tool}** - this will start your Amazon Q CLI session and trust just the specified tools you list

 You might want to disable tools but not want to exit your Amazon Q CLI session.
-We have already covered how you can use "/tools untrust {tool}" to reset each tool back to untrusted.
-You can also use "/tools reset" to reset all of the tools.
+We have already covered how you can use **"/tools untrust {tool}"** to reset each tool back to untrusted.
+You can also use **"/tools reset"** to reset all of the tools.

 **Task 15**